judeiwuji/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

 [5-strstr.c](./5-strstr.c)
-This fuction locates a substring.
+This function locates a substring.

 - Prototype: char *\_strstr(char *haystack, char \*needle);
 - The \_strstr() function finds the first occurrence of the substring needle in the string haystack.
 The terminating null bytes (\0) are not compared